 A Proficiency Portfolio is a documentation-based option whereby students provide evidence that they have achieved the learning outcomes of a Cleary University course as outlined in a course syllabus.
 Most lower-division courses are eligible for this option.
-Please note that the upper division courses are not eligible for this option.
 Students should take care to present the portfolio in an organized, professional, and thorough manner.
 Examples of supporting evidence to be included in a portfolio include: certificates of training, samples of work, a résumé, a copy of a performance review, and/or a letter of verification of skills from an employer or supervisor.
 The documentation should provide clear and convincing evidence that the student has achieved the learning outcomes for the course as specified in the credit petition.
 Generally, multiple types of documentation increase the likelihood that credit will be awarded.